kdeldycke/awesome-billing/README.md

 * [Monzo's bank transfers post-mortem](https://monzo.com/blog/2019/06/20/why-bank-transfers-failed-on-30th-may-2019/) - Or why you should be prepared for and work around gateway provider outages.
 * [How to Build an Insurance Company](https://www.moderntreasury.com/journal/how-to-build-an-insurance-company) - The importance of payment ops architecture.
 * [EU's Late Payment Directive](https://ec.europa.eu/growth/smes/support/late-payment_en) - European rules on applicable fees for late payments.
+* [High failure rate of Point Of Sale devices in the upper Midwest](https://news.ycombinator.com/item?id=20043944) - The root cause?
+People wearing a lot of wool in low humidity air, generating a lot of static.

 ## Credit Cards